 Before you jump into looking at the Executive budget or worksheets, it helps to know how the budget is developed or amended.

-Although changes may be coming in 2020, use this PDF to get a peek at how traditionally the budget process has worked.
-Follow our updates to learn more.
+Use this PDF to get a peek at how traditionally the budget process has worked.

 Decoding Funding Sources

 Many visitors to our site are just looking for how to decode the MOF (Means of Financing).
 Here’s a quick reference.

 - A: General funds

 - C: General obligation bond fund

 - D: General obligation bond fund with debt service cost to be paid from special funds